 Guiding principles summarize key takeaways.
 (But don’t expect to identify these until you are finalising your journey map.)

 Thinking, doing and feeling provide rich insight into a multidimensional experience.
 The map depicts a core challenge for today’s business leaders and marketers; frequently the journey to purchase is not linear.
-This map moves beyond acknowledging the ‘as is’ situation and looks at areas for improvement as noted under the ‘opportunities’ section.
+This map moves beyond acknowledging the ‘as is’ situation and looks at areas for process and service improvement as noted under the ‘opportunities’ section.

 The customer persona is lacking some detail.
 Different age groups and budgets likely have different needs.